lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 {: .hands_on} -->

 ## Sequencing error correction with **Rcorrector**

-To do so, we can use [Rcorrector (Song et al., 2015)](https://github.com/mourisl/Rcorrector), which is a kmer-based error correction method for RNA-seq data, based on the path search algorithm.
+To address the sequencing errors in the raw sequencing reads, we can use [**Rcorrector** (Song et al., 2015)](https://github.com/mourisl/Rcorrector) : *a kmer-based error correction method for RNA-seq data, based on the path search algorithm.*

-Rcorrector distinguishes among solid and non-solid k-mers as the basis for its correction algorithm.
-A solid k-mer is one that passes a given count threshold and therefore can be trusted to be correct.
-Rcorrector uses a flexible threshold for solid k-mers, which is calculated for each k-mer within each read sequence.
-At run time, Rcorrector scans the read sequence and, at each position, decides whether the next k-mer and each of its alternatives are solid and therefore represent valid continuations of the path.
-The path with the smallest number of differences from the read sequence, representing the likely transcript of origin, is then used to correct k-mers in the original read.
+"Rcorrector scans the read sequence and, at each position, decides whether the next k-mer and each of its alternatives are solid and represent valid continuations of the path.
+The path with the smallest number of differences from the read sequence, representing the likely transcript of origin, is then used to correct k-mers in the original read."

 ![Rcorrector_algo](../../images/full-de-novo/Rcorrector_path-search-algo.png)

 Path extension in Rcorrector.
-Four possible path continuations at the AGTC k-mer (k=4) in the De Bruijn graph for the r= AAGTCATAA read sequence.
+Four possible path continuations at the AGTC k-mer (k=4) in the De Bruijn graph for the r=AAGTCATAA read sequence.
 Numbers in the vertices represent k-mer counts.
 The first (top) path corresponds to the original read’s representation in the De Bruijn graph.
 The extension is pruned after the first step, AGTC →GTCA, as the count M(GTCA)=4 falls below the local cutoff (determined based on the maximum k-mer count (494) of the four possible successors of AGTC).
 The second path (yellow) has higher k-mer counts but it introduces four corrections, changing the read into AAGTCCGTC.
 The third path (blue) introduces only two corrections, to change the sequence into AAGTCGTTA, and is therefore chosen to correct the read.
 The fourth (bottom) path is pruned as the k-mer count for GTCT does not pass the threshold.
 Paths 2 and 3 are likely to indicate paralogs and/or splice variants of this gene.

 > ### {% icon hands_on %} Hands-on: Task description